tjanczuk/wtc/README.md

 A collection of useful [webtask compilers](https://webtask.io/docs/webtask-compilers) for use with [Auth0 Webatsks](https://webtask.io).

+All you need to use the features below is [the webtask CLI](https://webtask.io/cli).

 ## Static compiler

 Host static content (HTML, JS files, CSS) on webtasks and serve over HTTP GET along with a configurable set of HTTP response headers (e.g. Content-Type).